Avista (NYSE:AVA) Releases FY22 Earnings Guidance

-A number of brokerages have recently weighed in on AVA.
-Zacks Investment Research lowered shares of Avista from a hold rating to a sell rating in a research note on Monday, July 26th.
-Williams Capital reaffirmed a buy rating on shares of Avista in a research note on Friday, April 23rd.
-Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and one has given a buy rating to the company.
-Avista presently has a consensus rating of Hold and a consensus target price of $45.00.
+Avista (NYSE:AVA) last announced its quarterly earnings results on Tuesday, August 3rd.
+The utilities provider reported $0.20 earnings per share for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.06).
+Avista had a net margin of 11.20% and a return on equity of 7.40%.
+During the same period in the prior year, the firm earned $0.26 earnings per share.
+Research analysts predict that Avista will post 2.11 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
-Investors of record on Thursday, August 19th will be given a dividend of $0.423 per share.
-The ex-dividend date of this dividend is Wednesday, August 18th.
-This represents a $1.69 dividend on an annualized basis and a yield of 3.97%.
-Avista’s dividend payout ratio (DPR) is currently 88.95%.
+A number of analysts have weighed in on AVA shares.
+Williams Capital reiterated a buy rating on shares of Avista in a research report on Friday, April 23rd.
+Zacks Investment Research cut Avista from a hold rating to a sell rating in a research report on Monday, July 26th.
+Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and one has given a buy rating to the company’s stock.
+The stock has a consensus rating of Hold and a consensus price target of $45.00.

-In other Avista news, Chairman Scott L. Morris sold 10,000 shares of Avista stock in a transaction dated Wednesday, June 2nd.
-The shares were sold at an average price of $45.11, for a total value of $451,100.00.
-Following the completion of the transaction, the chairman now directly owns 136,675 shares of the company’s stock, valued at $6,165,409.25.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Kristianne Blake sold 9,775 shares of Avista stock in a transaction dated Thursday, June 10th.
-The stock was sold at an average price of $45.15, for a total transaction of $441,341.25.
-Following the completion of the transaction, the director now directly owns 9,477 shares of the company’s stock, valued at $427,886.55.
+In related news, Chairman Scott L. Morris sold 10,000 shares of the firm’s stock in a transaction dated Wednesday, June 2nd.
+The stock was sold at an average price of $45.11, for a total value of $451,100.00.
+Following the transaction, the chairman now owns 136,675 shares in the company, valued at $6,165,409.25.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director R John Taylor sold 600 shares of the stock in a transaction dated Thursday, June 3rd.
+The shares were sold at an average price of $44.86, for a total value of $26,916.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 20,375 shares of company stock valued at $919,357.
-0.94% of the stock is currently owned by corporate insiders.
+Insiders have sold 20,375 shares of company stock worth $919,357 in the last 90 days.
+Company insiders own 0.94% of the company’s stock.

 About Avista